amplication/amplication/CONTRIBUTING.md

 Make changes to the pull request if the reviewing maintainer recommends them.

 Celebrate your success after your pull request is merged!
-Where can I go for help?

-If you need help, you can ask questions on our [discord server](https://discord.gg/b8MrjU6).

 ### Git Commit Messages